If you get a section 21 notice

 Your landlord will have to give you a new, valid notice if they still want you to leave your home.

-You might be able to challenge your eviction if your section 21 notice isn't valid or you have a good reason why you shouldn't leave your home.
+You might be able to challenge your eviction if your section 21 notice isn't valid or your landlord made a mistake with the procedure.
 This is called 'defending possession'.

 You'll need to wait until you get papers from the court before you can challenge your eviction.